Responding to Climate Change

 Calculation of Scope 3 GHG Emissions

-In reducing GHG emissions, it is important to understand the GHG emissions (Scope 3) not only at the company's own manufacturing stage, but also throughout the entire supply chain where GHGs are indirectly emitted.
-Therefore, we calculated the GHG emissions of all The CITIZEN Group operations in FY2022.
-Based on these calculations, the total indirect GHG emissions of the entire supply chain amounted to approximately 1,651,000 tons.
-Of these, "products and services purchased" (Category 1) accounted for the largest share, at 57% of the total, followed by "use of products sold" (Category 11) at 35%, which together accounted for about 92% of the total.
+In reducing GHG emissions, it is important to monitor not only the GHG emissions from a company's own manufacturing stage but also indirect GHG emissions from the entire supply chain (Scope 3 emissions).
+Therefore, we calculated the GHG emissions from all The CITIZEN Group operations in FY2024.
+Based on these calculations, the total indirect GHG emissions of the entire supply chain amounted to approximately 1,040,000 tons.
+Among these, emissions from purchased goods and services (Category 1) accounted for 49% of the total Scope 3 emissions, the largest share, followed by emissions from the use of sold products (Category 11) accounting for 40%, which together accounted for about 90% of the total.

 Figure